-Ei Electronics guarantees these Carbon Monoxide Alarms (excluding batteries) for five years from date of purchase against any defects that are due to faulty materials or workmanship.
-These guarantees only apply to normal conditions of use and service, and do not include damage resulting from accident, neglect, misuse, unauthorised dismantling, or contamination howsoever caused.
-These guarantees exclude incidental and consequential damage.
-If the Carbon Monoxide Alarm should become defective within the guarantee period, it must be returned to where it was purchased or alternatively to Ei Electronics, carefully packaged, with the problem clearly stated (see section 11 "Getting the CO Alarm Serviced") along with proof of the date of purchase.
+Ei Electronics guarantees the Ei220EN Carbon Monoxide Alarm for two years from the date of purchase against any defects that are due to faulty materials or workmanship.
+This guarantee only applies to normal conditions of use and service, and does not include damage resulting from accident, neglect, misuse, unauthorised dismantling, or contamination howsoever caused.

+This guarantee excludes incidental and consequential damage.
+If this Carbon Monoxide Alarm should become defective within the guarantee period, it must be returned to where it was purchased or alternatively to Ei Electronics., carefully packaged, with the problem clearly stated. (see section 11 "Getting the CO Alarm Serviced") along with proof of the date of purchase.
 We shall at our discretion repair or replace the faulty unit.